eXsio/nestedj/README.md

 - finding an immidiate parent if any fiven node
 - finding all parents of any given node from immediate to root

+Like what you see?
+Let me know by leaving a Star!

 ### What is Nested Set?

 The [Nested Set Model](https://en.wikipedia.org/wiki/Nested_set_model) is a technique for representing nested sets (also known as trees or hierarchies) in relational databases.